HariSekhon/DevOps-Bash-tools/README.md

 - `ssl_get_cert.sh` - gets a remote `host:port` server's SSL cert in a format you can pipe, save and use locally, for example in Java truststores
 - `ssl_verify_cert.sh` - verifies a remote SSL certificate (battle tested more feature-rich version `check_ssl_cert.pl` exists in the [Advanced Nagios Plugins](https://github.com/HariSekhon/Nagios-Plugins) repo)
 - `ssl_verify_cert_by_ip.sh` - verifies SSL certificates on specific IP addresses, useful to test SSL source addresses for CDNs, such as Cloudflare Proxied sources before enabling SSL Full-Strict Mode for end-to-end, or Kubernetes ingresses (see also `curl_k8s_ingress.sh`)
+- `text_filter_ending_substrings.sh` - for a given patterns file of substring endings, print all lines that match in the following files.
+Uses awk to safely handle all characters as literals, unlike grep, while also maintaining end anchoring which you cannot do using `grep -F`.
+Optimized awk code uses a bucketing hash for performance to not attempt matching lines which are shorter than patterns, reducing the number of match attempts
 - `tmux_vertical.sh` - launches tmux with N-way vertical shell split or commands given as args in equally balanced vertical panes.
 Fast way to launch a bunch of shell or commands in an easily reviewable side-by-side way
 - `tmux_horizontal.sh` - same as above but split horizontally
 - `tmux_square.sh` - same as above but with 4 panes in a square tiled view